Bremdfam/win-twitch.tv-giveaways-bot/README.md

 ```
 #### Note:
 1. Sometimes your Twitch Access Token will include the prefix `oauth:`.
 Make sure to copy the **entire token**, including the prefix, into your `TWITCH_OAUTH_TOKEN` field: `TWITCH_OAUTH_TOKEN = "oauth:w4df5g1abgn1o2erg4ghfihp9n0owv"`
 2. **You should not share these tokens publicly!** The ones shown are examples meant to represent what the tokens may look like.
 If you're saving your project to GitHub or working in a shared environment, use a `.env` file to keep your credentials secure.
 You can copy the structure from `.env.example` and insert your actual tokens there.
-Use .gitignore to stop github from uploading your tokens.
+Use .gitignore to stop Github from uploading your tokens.

-### Channel Specific Configs
+### Per-Channel Configs
 - `channelName:`
     - The name of the stream you want to track.
-    - You can find a streamers name at the end of the twitch url e.g. https://www.twitch.tv/kaicenat.
+    - You can find a streamer's name at the end of the Twitch URL e.g. https://www.twitch.tv/kaicenat.
 - `filters:`
     - Add specific words or phrases you do not want the bot to say.
     - Leave empty to not have a specific filter.
-    - Mainly used to filter out non-giveaway releated spam.
+    - Mainly used to filter out non-giveaway related spam.
 For example, some streamers like to play games with their chatters.
 To join they have them type something like "!play".
 If you do not filter out !play the bot will say it in chat and you will join the streamer's queue.
 - `duplicateMessagesInARow:`
-    - Determines how many duplicate messages need to be said in a row before the bot repeates it.
+    - Determines how many duplicate messages need to be said in a row before the bot repeats it.
     - For larger streams of 100+ I would recommend at least 10.
 For smaller streams you can change it to ~5.
 ```js
 // Channels to monitor and channel specific configs